wentaog97/parellel-phygen/README.md

 Use the output of Seqgen and put it into dnadist to calculate the distance matrix.

 Use the distance matrix in UPGMA and get the newick tree.

+---

+To Run the java program
+1. Have input ready, the sample input file is "genes"
+2. Compile DNADist.java with "Javac DNADist.java"
+3. Run DNADist with "Java DNADist genes > distMat"
+4. Compile UPGMA.java with "Javac UPGMA.java"
+5. Run UPGMA with "Java UPGMA distMat > result"